185.A83 Machine Learning for Health Informatics (class of 2020) Start: 10th March 2020 (3 ECTS, 2 h, G)

 706.315 Interactive Machine Learning - iML (class of 2016, 2 h PG)

 This graduate course follows a research-based teaching (RBT) approach and provides an overview of models of human-centered ai and discusses methods for combining human intelligence with machine intelligence (human-in-the-loop).
-The application focus is on the health informatics domain, but the principles are useful in any business domain.
+The application focus is on the health informatics domain, where a human must always remain in control (for legal and social issues) – but the principles are useful in any business domain.

 Course homepage for 2015 and 2016: https://human-centered.ai/lv-706-315-interactive-machine-learning/